-Breitburn’s founders, Hal Washburn and Randy Breitenbach, met as roommates at Stanford University in the early 1980s.
+Breitburn’s executives Hal Washburn and Randy Breitenbach, met as roommates at Stanford University in the early 1980s.
 Despite the allure of Silicon Valley’s high-tech industry, Washburn and Breitenbach chose to study petroleum engineering due to the boom in the U.S. oil and gas industry at the time.
 Washburn and Breitenbach were confident that domestic oil fields would benefit from technological advancements in exploitation methods and decided to follow their entrepreneurial spirit.

 By the late 1980s, the domestic oil boom had cooled as major industry players began shifting their focus abroad for new opportunities.
 These international projects generally required significant capital, and many of the majors began divesting their mature U.S. assets to fund their efforts.
 Washburn and Breitenbach recognized the value in these mature assets—high-quality, long-lived fields with significant remaining oil in place and low-decline rates.
 So in 1988, they formed Breitburn Energy Corporation (BEC) with a strategy of acquiring mature fields, increasing their production with state-of-the-art technology and experienced operating teams, and generating stable cash flow from those assets.

 In 1993, BEC acquired the West Pico and the Sawtelle oil fields in Los Angeles from Occidental Petroleum.
 These fields fit the founders' strategy of buying mature oil fields and using tools such as geological modeling and reservoir simulation to optimize the assets.
 Since being acquired by Hal and Randy, the West Pico and Sawtelle fields have produced more than 12 million barrels of oil; ultimately, they are expected to produce more than 22 million barrels, almost 4 times more than the 6 million barrels of proved reserves that were in place at the time of the acquisition.